ChthonVII/guildwarslinuxinstallguide/README.md

 ```
 wine start /d "C:\Program Files (x86)\Guild Wars" "C:\Program Files (x86)\Guild Wars\Gw.exe" -fps 144
 ```
-When launching Gw.exe via another program, such as uMod, Steam, GW Launcher, or Injectory, there should be an option for passing line parameters to Gw.exe.
+When launching Gw.exe via another program, such as uMod, Steam, GW Launcher, or Injectory, there should be an option for passing line parameters to `Gw.exe`.

-**Background Information:** Historically Guild Wars has suffered from a bug where, at very high framerates, players/heroes/henchmen/monsters/minipets/NPCs will appear to "teleport" from one place to another without visibly walking through the space in between.
+**Background Information:** Historically Guild Wars has suffered from a bug where, at very high framerates, players/heroes/henchmen/monsters/minipets/NPCs would appear to "teleport" from one place to another without visibly walking through the space in between.
 This issue is caused in part by threading issues in the client (letting the graphics loop run full tilt starves the network loop of CPU) and in part by the client's game world logic simulation running too far ahead of the server's and going out of sync.
-A 190 fps limit was added in the 4/15/2025 patch, and, when that proved insufficient, the limit was lowered to 90 fps in the 4/29/2025 patch.
+A 180 fps limit was added in the 4/15/2025 patch, and, when that proved insufficient, the limit was lowered to 90 fps in the 4/29/2025 patch.
 The point where problems begin to appear seems to vary with hardware (and probably geographic location).
-Historically many uses have reported 144 as the highest "safe" fps, but some uses have encounted problems at lower fps, and some users have run (much) higher fps with no problems.
+Historically many users have reported 144 as the highest "safe" fps, but some users have encounted problems at lower fps, and some users have run (much) higher fps with no problems.

 ## Part 6: DXVK